 Put an HTML file (e.g., HelloWorld.html) in the same directory that the server is in.
 On Wilkes, change into that directory and run the server program.
-Determine the IP address of the Wilkes that is running the server (e.g., 128.238.251.26).
+Determine the name or IP address of the machine that is running the server (for Wilkes the IP is 134.173.42.132).
 From another host, open a browser and provide the corresponding URL.
 For example: